Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-Our experiments utilize \emph{Monte-Carlo (MC)} simulations for performance evaluation.
-We generate $S$- many independent and uncorrelated instances of the measurement matrix, $\bA$, for the \textit{MC} simulations.
-Thus, all algorithms run $S$ times independently for a fixed unknown $\x$.
-We use the average relative error (ARE) as a figure of merit to evaluate the quality of reconstructed signal using synthetic data.
-We compute an empirical average of the relative reconstruction error over the \textit{MC} simulations which is defined as follows:
+We performed \emph{Monte-Carlo (MC)} simulations for performance evaluation by generating $S$ independent and uncorrelated realizations of the measurement matrix, $\bA$, and corresponding $S$ sets of measurements for a fixed unknown, $\x$.
+We used the following as a figure of merit, which we refer to as the Average Relative Error (ARE) to evaluate the quality of reconstructed signal:

-where $z^s_K$ denotes the recovered signal at the $s$-th \textit{MC} simulation after $K$ iterations.
+where $z^s_K$ denotes the recovered signal using the $s$-th set of measurements after $K$ iterations.
 Here, $\text{dist}(\x,\z^s_{K})$ is the Euclidean distance between two vectors $\x$ and $\z^s_K$, which is defined as follows:

-To demonstrate the sample efficiency of our algorithms, we use the empirical probability of successful recovery as the evaluation metric.
-We vary the oversampling factor, $\alpha$, and run \textit{MC} simulations for each instance of $\alpha$.
-We consider the outcome of the $s$-th \emph{MC} simulation to be successful if it satisfies $\text{dist}(\x,\z^s_K) < 10^{-5}$.
-The empirical probability of success is defined as follows:
+To demonstrate the sample efficiency of our algorithms, we used the empirical probability of successful recovery as a figure of merit.
+We considered the outcome of the $s$-th \emph{MC} simulation to be successful, if it satisfied $\text{dist}(\x,\z^s_K) < 10^{-5}$.
+The empirical probability of success (EPS) is defined as follows:

-We investigate the performance of algorithms at different levels of signal-to-noise ratio (SNR) of the measured data.
-We define the SNR as follows:
+We varied the oversampling factor, $\alpha$, and ran \textit{MC} simulations for each $\alpha$.
+In addition, we investigated the performance of algorithms at different levels of signal-to-noise ratio (SNR) defined as follows: